 No wonder 73% of AI adopters feel that it gives them a competitive edge.
 AI has made inroads in marketing.
 From personalizing ads to AI-based content creation,marketing teams of all scales can benefit from including AI technologies in their marketing efforts.

-Advertisement personalization: Why it is no longer an option
+Advertisement Personalization: Why it is No Longer Just an Option

 Many people associate personalized ads with some form of unethical snooping.
 The reality is far from that.
 Today both buyers and sellers prefer personalized, targeted ads over random commercials that have little to no chance of converting leads.
 The biggest impact of AI in marketing is in the domain of personalized advertisements.

 HubSpot’s Marketing Hub, for example, uses AI-based tools to target personalized content to users.
 It works on everything from email newsletters to pop-up messages.
 Google is the leader in personalized ads and collates millions of data points to target customers with precise ads.
 These are everyday tools that impact the commercials we see around us, often without noticing how personalized they are.
 With smart TVs becoming more common and affordable, Connected TV advertising (CTV) is becoming popular.
 This advertising framework works around providing a personalized brand experience to viewers.
 Streaming service provider Roku uses this strategy in their advertising model.
 According to Roku, a personalized brand experience is more efficient than traditional advertising for both buyers and sellers.